 Changes – Tupac

 For everything Tupac says on this track that’s still relevant, he might as well be looked at as a prophet.
-I love a rapper with a message, and that’s why “Changes” is such a powerful record to me.
+I love a rapper with a message, and that’s why “Changes” is such a powerful record for me.
 I like to party as much as the next man, but sometimes, I look at the world, and all I can do is shake my head.
 If I get the chance, I might analyze this song with my students.

 When It’s Sexy Time

 Lord knows how many babies have made to this song.
 The way the beat drops at the beginning lets you know that you’re in for something epic.
 It also happens to be one of the greatest R&B records of all-time.
 “Cupid” was a non-negotiable on my Slow Jams Deluxe Get the Draws tape.
 Everybody had one, and I’m willing to bet that the overwhelming majority of them had “Cupid” somewhere on their playlist.
 It was the first song on mine.